ronneimark/Minneapolis_Restaurants/README.md

         username = {your postgreSQL username}
         password = {your postgreSQL password}

+  2) Create DB called Minneapolis_Restaurants in PostreSQL.

-  2) Run python script backend.py in the terminal.
+  3) Run python script backend.py in the terminal.

-  3) Run DataTypeChanger script in PGAdmin, within the Minneapolis_Restaurants DB to fix the data types.
+  4) Run DataTypeChanger script in PGAdmin, within the Minneapolis_Restaurants DB to fix the data types.

 In the main folder, you will need a config.py with: